A Graphop Analysis of Graph Neural Networks on Sparse Graphs: Generalization and Universal Approximation: Background

 In \cite{boker2024fine,rauchwerger2024generalization}, it was shown that the space of all DIDMs is compact with respect to the DIDM-mover's distance.
 Moreover, it was shown that the space of DIDMs computed via 1-WL on graphons (or graphon-signals) is also compact.
-In addition, it was shown that MPNNs with normalized sum aggregation are Lipschitz continuous with respect to DIDM-mover's distance.
-However, the fact that such MPNNs are only appropriate for dense graphs limits the applicability of this result.
-In this paper, we also show the continuity of MPNNs on sparse graphs.